Pectus excavatum: Wang procedure

+Pectus Up technique

-In 2016, Carlos Bardají, a Barcelona-based pediatric surgeon, together with Lluís Cassou, a biomedical engineer, published a paper describing an extra-thoracic surgical procedure for the correction of pectus excavatum called taulinoplasty.
+In 2016, Carlos Bardají, a Barcelona-based pediatric surgeon, together with Lluís Cassou, a biomedical engineer, published a paper describing an extra-thoracic surgical procedure for the correction of pectus excavatum called Pectus up technique.
 A specially designed implant and traction hardware were developed specifically for the procedure.

-In taulinoplasty, a small hole is drilled into the sternum at the deepest point of defect, and a double screw is driven into the hole.
+In the Pectus up technique, a small hole is drilled into the sternum at the deepest point of the defect, and a double screw is driven into the hole.
 Then, a stainless steel implant is placed underneath the skin on top of the sternum and ribs, centered over the double screw.
 Traction tools are then used to lift the sternum up by the double screw using the implant and ribs for traction.
-Additional screws are then used to secure the implant onto the sternum holding the sternum in the desired position.
+Additional screws are then used to secure the implant onto the sternum, holding the sternum in the desired position.
 Optionally, stainless steel wire may be wrapped around the implant and ribs to further secure the implant in place.

-Like the Nuss procedure, taulinoplasty requires follow-up surgery several years later to remove the implanted hardware once the sternum has permanently assumed its new position.
+Like the Nuss procedure, Pectus up technique requires follow-up surgery several years later to remove the implanted hardware once the sternum has permanently assumed its new position.

 The implant and related hardware used in taulinoplasty is a proprietary product of Ventura Medical Technologies and is marketed as a surgical kit under the brand name Pectus UP.

-Taulinoplasty was developed to be an alternative to the Nuss procedure that eliminates the risks and drawbacks of entering the thorax.
-In particular, patients usually have shorter operating and recovery times, and less post-operative pain than with the Nuss procedure.
+Pectus up technique was developed to be an alternative to the Nuss procedure that eliminates the risks and drawbacks of entering the thorax.
+In particular, patients usually have shorter operating and recovery times and less post-operative pain than with the Nuss procedure.